 Add the coconut milk (2nd layer), sugar, salt and pandan leaves to a pot, and let it simmer over medium heat until you can the smell of the pandan aroma and all the sugar is dissolved (about 10-15 min).
 Reduce the heat if it start to bubble.

 Next, add in the santan (1st layer) and simmer over medium low heat stirring it constantly (about 5 min).
 Once it starts to bubble, turn off the heat.

 Let the coconut milk cool completely before placing it in the fridge to chill.

 In another pot, add 2.5 litre of water and bring to a boil over high heat.
-Once boiling, quickly pour in all the water chestnuts and continue to boil, stirring constantly or about 5 min (or until the red rubies turn red and float to the surface).
+Once boiling, quickly pour in all the water chestnuts and continue to boil, stirring constantly for about 5-7 mins (or until the red rubies turn red and float to the surface).